bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Transactions
 This cannot be stressed enough for most ecommerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
 Either everything passes and data is commiteed or nothing passes and a rollback is initiated.

-Every transactional action must executed in a transaction.
-This is implementation through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**
+Every transactional action must be executed in a transaction.
+This is implemented through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**

 The example shows how to implement transactional logic.
 Any exception that occures within the execute method result in a rollback of any commits that could have been performed